LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** Screening technology performance will typically suffer if only fugitive emissions are being targeted due to the confounding presence of design (e.g., vented) emissions.
 Results from simulations of screening technologies that do not consider venting are therefore optimistic and unlikely to be representative of true reductions.
 When vented emissions are considered, it will change what facilities are selected for follow-up by screening technologies.

-#### leak_dist_params
+#### &lt;leak_dist_params&gt;

 **Data type:** List

 **Default input:** [-2.776, 1.462]

 **Description:** A list describing the empirical leak function from which leak emission rates are drawn.
 The first term is the distribution scale and any subsequent terms are the distribution shape.
 These are used in conjunction with the leak_dist_type.
 See scipy documentation for more uses.
-Because the Lognormal distribution is often used in literature, it is considered a special case where the scale is the mu value , or the log of the scale used by the scipy function `eg. scale = exp(leak_dist_params)[0]`.
-The default value is a lognormal fit of the clearstone dataset, which were taken from OGI measurements of leaks from Canadian gas facilities.
+Because the Log normal distribution is often used in literature, it is considered a special case where the scale is the mu value , or the log of the scale used by the scipy function `eg. scale = exp(leak_dist_params)[0]`.
+The default value is a log normal fit of the clearstone dataset, which were taken from OGI measurements of leaks from Canadian gas facilities.

 **Notes on acquisition:** N/A

 **Notes of caution:** Can also be provided in the subtype_file

-#### leak_dist_type
+#### &lt;leak_dist_type&gt;

 **Data type:** string